 Airport transfers/car hire can add significant extra costs to the total cost of a family holiday so always worth bearing in mind when choosing a holiday destination – always consider distance from airport and do not automatically rule out public transport on arrival (it is the cheapest form of transfer!)

 If car-hire is necessary, shop around, again the choice of car-hire companies is huge.
-We recommend always paying the small extra charge for excess insurance or consider taking a policy with e.g. Insurance4carhire.com who cover any excess costs in Europe for 12 months for only 49GBP.
+We recommend always paying the small extra charge for excess insurance or consider taking a policy with e.g. Insurance4carhire.com who cover any excess costs in Europe for 12 months from only £42.99.

 Don’t forget about car-seats when booking your car.
 You can also check if the airline will let you check in your own car seats as this may be cheaper than renting them from the car-hire company.
 Or have the kids take their car seats as backpacks!